Print

 1. Soak the lentils in water for about 8- 12 hours.

-2. After soaking, rinse the lentils a few times, then add then place them in a colander.
+2. After soaking, rinse the lentils a few times, then place them in a colander.
 Leave the colander on top of a towel on the counter for 12 hours.

-3. At this point, you should see small sprouts starting to form on the sides of the lentils.
+3. After 12 hours, you should see small sprouts starting to form on the sides of the lentils.
 Add to a bowl of cold water.
-Rub the lentils in between your hands to remove the hulls.
-You do not need to remove every single hull.
+Rub the lentils in between your hands gently to remove some of the hulls.

-7. Cook over medium heat, uncovered, for about 3 to 5 minutes.
+5. Cook uncovered, for about 3 to 5 minutes.
 Check the lentils continuously to see when they’re just tender.
 You want them to be tender, but not as soft as canned beans.
-Using a slotted spoon, remove any hulls that float to the top while boiling.
+Using a slotted spoon, remove any hulls that float to the top while simmering.

-10. In a clean mixing bowl add the cooked, dried lentils, vinegar, and tempeh starter.
+8. In a clean mixing bowl, add the lentils, vinegar, and tempeh starter.
 Mix well.

-11. Place the lentil mixture on a banana leaf, in a plastic bag (see photo above), or on some cheesecloth.
+9. Place the mixture on clean leaves or in a plastic bag.
 If using a plastic bag, press all of the air out of the bag to create a tightly packed, rectangular mass.
-Poke holes in the bag with a toothpick because the tempeh mixture needs oxygen.
-If you are using a banana leaf or cheesecloth arrange the mixture into a rectangle on top of the leaf or cloth, then fold over the leaf or cheesecloth to wrap it like a package around the mixture.
+Poke holes in the bag all over, with a toothpick.
+If you use leaves, arrange the mixture into a rectangle on top of the leaves, then fold over the leaves to wrap it like a package around the mixture.
 It should be a tightly secured rectangular shape.
 Secure closed with twine.
-If using cheesecloth, make sure to wrap it in a few layers of cloth so that it’s “breathable”, but not too much.

-12. Place the wrapped tempeh mixture between two small cutting boards, or place on a cutting board and set a slightly heavy book on top.
-Keep it in a warm place for 12 hours.
-Ideally, tempeh should be at 85 to 91° F for 24 hours, then at 60-75° F for 24 more hours.
+10. Place the wrapped tempeh mixture in a warm place for 12 hours.
+Ideally, tempeh should be at 85 to 91° F for 24 hours, then at 60-75° F for 24 more hours. ( I like to place something heavy on it, like a book, to get a denser bind).

-13. After 12 hours the tempeh should be generating its own heat.
+11. After 12 hours, the tempeh should be generating its own heat.
 This is part of the fermentation process.
-Remove from the warm location and set at room temperature for another 24-36 hours.
+Remove it from the warm location and set it at room temperature for another 24-36 hours.

-14. Unwrap the tempeh, and you have a few options for storage.
+12. Unwrap the tempeh, and you will have a few storage options:

-2. You can refrigerate and cook and eat within 7 days.
+• You can cook it immediately with seasoning, then refrigerate and eat within 7 days.

 Notes